mephistopheles-8/atshtml/README.md

 I would say, the experiment more-or-less succeeded, though it took me a long time to figure out a decent approach.
-It turns out, ATS2 supports static lambdas, which led me to move away from a static bitfield approach that required an external constraint solver.
+It turns out, ATS2 supports static lambdas, which made things much easier than expected.

 While it seems excessive, the rules of HTML are quite complex.
 It's good to have them embedded in the system that you are using.
 While HTML5 validators work, things get